Simple Layers and Configurationλ︎

 .spacemacs.d/init.el file can be used as an alternative location for

-.spacemacs and is easier to manage in its own version control project.
+.spacemacs and is easier to manage changes via version control.

 ~/.spacemacs configuration file is composed of three important sections